mrkhan77777/new-.-PayPal-paypal-Careers-Opening-opportunities-for-all-..2024/README.md

 Earn 5% cash back on a category you choose each month*

 *5% cash back earned as points you redeem for cash & other options on up to $1000 spend/month.
-Terms apply: http://paypal.com/rewardspal.
+Terms apply

 A PayPal balance account is required to get the card.